digitalrebar/doc/user/README.rst

 Installing an OS on a Node
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-To install an operating system on a node, you must attch the
+To install an operating system on a node, you must attach the
 ``O/S Installed`` milestone role to the node.

 To attach the O/S role to the node, you much click the green plus